 Divisions: Developmental/BehavioralThe Developmental and Behavioral rotation, which is required in the second year, stresses an understanding of traditional and alternative therapies in the treatment of children with a variety of developmental and behavioral issues.

 Ample opportunity to work within multidisciplinary teams is a decided strength of this rotation.
 A team approach to diagnosis and treatment is provided to every child referred for care.
-Team members include two fellowship trained developmental pediatricians, a child psychologist, a licensed pediatric social worker, a pediatric nurse care coordinator, an Early Intervention specialist, a certified pediatric clinical nurse specialist and an office manager.
+Team members include fellowship trained developmental pediatricians, a child psychologist, a licensed pediatric social worker, a pediatric nurse care coordinator, an Early Intervention specialist, a certified pediatric clinical nurse specialist and an office manager.
 The role of the child's primary physician in case finding and follow-up will benefit physician residents, especially those who plan to practice in a primary care setting.